Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 Users with the following [permission sets](/docs/cloud/manage-access/enterprise-permissions) will be able to access the cost management dashboard:
 - Account Admin
 - Account Viewer
-- Admin
-- Billing Admin
 - Cost Management Viewer

 Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Viewer`.

 Assign this permission set to the users or groups you want to have access to the dashboard.
+Project-level access is coming soon!

 Once the information syncs, you will see the results by selecting the **Cost management** dashboard option from the left-side menu.